dikortis/LetsTalkETC/Episodes/Episode_15.md

 **Carlo Vicari:**
- I
-actually um I think you were being a little bit modest in reference to what you can and can't talk about for I ohk because you're like you know hyper knowledgeable about all this stuff so I
+ I actually I think you were being a little bit modest in reference to what you can and can't talk about for IOHK because you're like you know hyper knowledgeable about all this stuff so I
-I don't think the marketing departments gonna freak out too much why don't you tell everybody kind of what your you're working on the stuff that's going on with IOH case specifically with functional programming
+I don't think the marketing departments gonna freak out too much why don't you tell everybody kind of what you're working on the stuff that's going on with IOHK case specifically with functional programming